-There are no exceptional items for 2020/21.
-The costs and impacts of the Councils response to Covid have been included in both the Income and Expenditure Account and the impacts shown on the Balance Sheet.
+The costs and impacts of the Councils response to Covid for 2020/21 and 2021/22 have been included in both the Income and Expenditure Account and the impacts shown on the Balance Sheet.

 3. Accounting Standards that have been issued but have not yet been adopted